Compare Home Insurance Ireland

 What is building cover?

-Buildings cover or insurance insurers structural damage to the buildings.
+Buildings cover insures structural damage to the buildings.
 This normally includes doors, windows, roof, walls and permanent fittings such as tiled floors, kitchen fittings or hardwood floors.
 It may also include sheds and garages.
 In general the following hazards are covered:

 • Explosion, earthquake, lightning or fire.

 • Attempted robbery or burglary that caused damage to your property i.e. fittings & fixtures.

 Always read the terms and conditions and insurance schedule to ensure you are aware of what is and what is not insured.

 What is excluded?